The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

-We will now motivate the proof of \Cref{main4localbip} by making some initial observations, definitions as well as giving a sketch proof for the first bullet point of \Cref{spec4localbip} -- the basic $4/7$ result which corresponds to Andr\'{a}sfai, Erd\H{o}s and S\'{o}s's result for 2/5.

-We start with a locally bipartite graph $F$ with $\delta(F) > 4/7 \cdot \ssize{F}$ and wish to show that $F$ is 3-colourable.
-We may as well assume that $F$ is edge-maximal.
-That is, the addition of any edge will create a vertex with a non-bipartite neighbourhood.
-Thus, any non-edge of $F$ is either a missing edge of a $K_{4}$, a missing rim of an odd wheel, or a missing spoke of an odd wheel.
+In \cref{sec:H02C7} we carry out a careful edge-counting/vertex weighting argument which proves \cref{lemma4H}.
+The proofs of \cref{hom2C,hom2H,hom2Hepsilon} are deferred to \cref{sec:hom}.
+We now introduce a key definition that will be crucial for our proofs and particularly for the proof of \cref{main4localbip}.
+To motivate this, consider a locally bipartite, $H_{0}$-free graph $G$ with $\delta(G) > 6/11 \cdot \abs{G}$.
+To prove \cref{main4localbip} we need to show that $G$ is $3$-colourable.
+We may as well assume that $G$ is edge-maximal: that is, the addition of any edge to $G$ introduces either a copy of $H_{0}$ or creates a vertex with a non-bipartite neighbourhood.
+Thus, any non-edge of $G$ is either a missing edge of a $K_{4}$, a missing rim of an odd wheel, a missing spoke of an odd wheel, or a missing edge of an $H_{0}$.
 This motivates a key definition.